ColdTrick/opensearch/README.md

 ]
 ```

-Defaults to the registered searchable type/subtypes for Elasticsearch.
+Defaults to the registered searchable type/subtypes for OpenSearch.

-#### 'config:index', 'elasticsearch'
+#### 'config:index', 'opensearch'

-Return an array with the index configuration to be used by Elasticsearch.
+Return an array with the index configuration to be used by OpenSearch.

-#### 'config:mapping', 'elasticsearch'
+#### 'config:mapping', 'opensearch'

-Return an array with the mapping configuration to be used by Elasticsearch.
+Return an array with the mapping configuration to be used by OpenSearch.

-#### 'export:counters', 'elasticsearch'
+#### 'export:counters', 'opensearch'

-Return an array of counters to be exported to Elasticsearch.
+Return an array of counters to be exported to OpenSearch.

 In the format:
 ```php